Skip to main content

 Frequently Asked Questions

-Can I keep my domain on Namecheap and use MailAfiniti for email?
+Can I keep Namecheap as my registrar and use MailAfiniti for email?

 The Bottom Line